A Centralized Multi-stage Non-parametric Learning Algorithm for Opportunistic Spectrum Access: Proposed approach

+Let us assume that we obtain samples $(\tau_1, \cdots, \tau_{\bar{k}})$ where $\tau_i$ refers to the number of occurrences corresponding to class $i$.
+Note that this sample ($\tau_i$) is the number of successful frame transmissions without sensing and can fall in any of the 3 categories: SU skips sensing for the number of frames suggested by the central node, SU transmits its entire payload successfully or SU encounters a collision.
+Then, the posterior distribution is a Dirichlet distribution with the parameters updated as follows

+Note that this update can be performed online as the central node receives feedback samples from each of the SUs.
+When performed online, a obtain one sample at a time and the Dirichlet parameter corresponding to that class is incremented by one.
+When an assigned channel is sensed free, a probability vector $\textbf{p}$ is sampled from the posterior Dirichlet distribution and a sample from the categorical distribution is picked according to the obtained probability vector $\textbf{p}$.
+This result is then communicated to the SU as the number of frames for which sensing can be skipped, which we denote as $t_{skip}$.

-In our setting, the central node is responsible for predicting the residual OFF time for each of the channels.
+Summarizing, the central node is responsible for predicting the residual OFF time for each of the channels.
 For predicting the residual OFF time of channel $c$, we first sample a categorical distribution with parameter $\textbf{p}$ from the maintained Dirichlet prior and then sample a point , $t_{skip}$, from $\textbf{p}$, which corresponds to the discrete quantized time to skip.
 This is sent to the SUs to indicate the number of frames it can send without sensing.
 By sampling from the prior distribution and then sampling from the categorical $\textbf{p}$, one ensures that with non-zero probability the central node will try to explore various skip periods.
 Since the central node is building the distribution by also taking actions based on the past observed values of residual OFF time, it needs to try transmit for longer times than what it has already observed to build the tail part of posterior distributions.
-Rather than using only the Bayesian sampling technique to explore various residual OFF periods, we can make the central node explicitly try high values of skip periods to build the tail of the distribution.
-We can sample according to the maintained prior for $1-\epsilon$ fraction of the time and for $\epsilon$ fraction of the time, we can try to transmit SU data for really high values of skip period to explore longer OFF periods.
-Since we assume a high value for the support of the categorical distribution, $\bar{K}$, we can modify the sampled categorical distribution $\textbf{p}$ itself to achieve this.
-By scaling $\textbf{p}$ with $1-\epsilon$ and adding a mass of $\epsilon$ at $\bar{K}$, the exploration is made implicit to the residual time predictor.
-We denote this augmented distribution by $\hat{\textbf{p}}$.
-Hence by using a non-parametric Bayesian method to estimate the residual OFF time and augmenting it by appropriately scaling and adding a mass $\epsilon$ to tail, we arrive at a simple algorithm with implicit exploration for accelerated learning.
-Using $\hat{\textbf{p}}$ instead of $\textbf{p}$ will cause higher collision.
-However, in a CRN, SUs are allowed to collide with the PU traffic as long as the fraction of such collisions are maintained under a pre-specified threshold.
-Hence, the exploration factor $\epsilon$ can be selected such that the experienced collisions is within the allowed threshold.
+The functionality of the Residual Time Prediction module is described in Algorithm \ref{alg:hub_residual}.